openshift/oc-mirror/README.md

-# Bundle
+# oc-mirror

 **This repo is under active development.
 CLI and APIs are unstable**

-Bundle is an OpenShift Client (oc) plugin that manages OpenShift release, operator catalog, and associated container images.
+oc-mirror is an OpenShift Client (oc) plugin that manages OpenShift release, operator catalog, helm charts, and associated container images.

-Bundle management is a two part process:
+oc-mirror management is a two part process:
-1. Bundle Creation (Internet Connected)
+1. oc-mirror Creation (Internet Connected)
-1. Bundle Publishing (Disconnected)
+1. oc-mirror Publishing (Disconnected)

 ## Required dependencies